-After teasing 'Something exciting is coming tomorrow' to her 161 million Instagram followers, her official website was then updated with the brand new cover art, various intimate Polaroid's from her life, as well as the title, Selena Gomez.
+After teasing the record since late 2019 to her 161 million Instagram followers, her official website was updated with the brand new cover art, various intimate Polaroid's from her life, and finally its title was announced, 'Rare'.

-Speaking to ET Online about the upcoming album, she said: "I can say this, and it might not sound right, but I've tried my hardest to make this the best album I've ever done.
+Speaking to ET Online about the upcoming album in 2019, Selena said: "I can say this, and it might not sound right, but I've tried my hardest to make this the best album I've ever done.
 And I feel like I lived up to the expectations.
 Hopefully that doesn't come back to bite me in the a**."

-Selena is no stranger to collaborations, and with some of her closest friends including singer-songwriting superstars Taylor Swift, Julia Michaels, Charlie Puth, Niall Horan and Benny Blanco to name literally only a few of them, there is no telling what tricks she may have up her sleeve for the upcoming record.
+Selena is no stranger to collaborations, and with some of her closest friends including singer-songwriting superstars Taylor Swift, Julia Michaels, Charlie Puth, Niall Horan and Benny Blanco to name literally only a few of them.